Murphy41/VRPN-OptiTrack-ros/README.md

 **Please note that this setup has been tested only on private networks, such as those typically used in homes, and not on institutional networks like Eduroam or UniWireless, which have distinct login credentials, firewall settings, and administrative controls.
 If you encounter issues, it's recommended to first connect through a truly private network.**

+**Please note that this ROS branch has been tested on both noetic and moelodic ROS distributions on both x86 and ARM CPU.**

 # VRPN ROS Client Setup
 The Virtual-Reality Peripheral Network (VRPN) is a set of classes within a library and a set of servers that are designed to implement a network-transparent interface between application programs and the set of physical devices (tracker, etc.) used in a virtual-reality (VR) system.
 In this repo, we'll only focus on the Optitrack device.